Azferry/terraform-github-action-demo/README.md

 ## Tools used in demo

+### Built in Terraform tools

+Built in terraform tools to validate the code

+* terraform fmt - linter to check if the code is in the correct format
+* terraform validate - linter that checks to see if the code is valid
+* terraform plan
+* terraform apply

 ### Terraform Docs

 Automatically creates documentation from the terraform code and pushes it back into the repository.